-H&M + Halterneck bikini top
+H&M + Halterneck Bikini Top

 At H&M

-Lined, non-wired bikini top with a halter neck and cups with removable inserts that shape the bust and provide good support.
-No fasteners.
+Lined, soft-cup bikini top.
+Halter neck, cups with removable inserts for shaping and good support, and no fasteners.

 Need a few alternatives?